What is This? - Click for a Sneak PeekCan You Guess What This Is?

 They can be real photos or cartoons.
 If your child is in therapy, ask the SLP for a copy of pictures with words your child is working on.

-If your child is not in therapy, there are many websites that offer free printable worksheets that target specific sounds.
+If your child is not in therapy, our site offers free word lists that target specific sounds.

 2-3 repetitions is sufficient making sure to emphasize the /g/ sound each time the word "dog" is said.